ricyoung/6working/README.md

 Richard Young
 CS270
+Guymon Hall
+University of Nevada Las Vegas

+This works 99% of the way, however it doesn work like it should.
 I have worked on this for hours.. and hours..
 I have redone it 5 times..
-I have tryed on different servers and I am not sure what is going on
+I have tryed on different servers and I am not sure what is going on.

 both
 Ryan Pepito